Everyone has their own truth. Their own story. Mine now revolves around money as a vehicle to future experiences.

 It was at this point I developed my extreme fear of not having enough money.
 Not that I needed to be rich and live a life of the rich and famous.
 I realized that working 4 jobs in college and then having a high-paying job right out of college wasn’t enough to pay for my lifestyle.

 Me – Today

 I decided one day that I’d had enough.
 I sold my BMW and purchased a Honda Civic.
-I cut back spending across the board including getting rid of cable, negotiating every single bill I had and I got a roommate.
+I cut back spending across the board including getting rid of cable, negotiating every single bill I had using Rocket Money and I got a roommate.

-The man I am today is entirely due to the incredible job my parents did raising me and my thoughts on finance come from seeing my parents and tons of people I know struggles with money.
+The man I am today is entirely due to the incredible job my parents did raising me and my thoughts on finance come from seeing my parents and tons of people I know struggle with money.

 I’m going to build a solid foundation for financial success while I’m young, not married and don’t have kids.
-I live frugally, spend less than I make, max out my work 401K and invest in real estate.
-I plan to ramp up these efforts over the next several years in hopes that the foundation I’ve built continues to grow and eventually positions my family and future generations for success.
+I live frugally, spend less than I make, max out my work 401K and invest in real estate for non-credited investors.

 I don’t want to live an extravagant lifestyle.
 I don’t need all that.
 I want to be financially free to the point that I don’t have to work the rest of my life at a job I hate to only make enough money to support my lifestyle.